Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_Hangprinter.md

 ## Example

-Here is an extract from a sample config.g file:
+Here is an extract from a sample config.g file (Duet 2, RRF 3.x):

 ```
 ** Axis and motor configuration**